-The primary aim of the House System is to promote co-operation, community, team-ship and a pure competitive spirit.
-Every new student at St. George's is randomly placed in a House and remains a member of it for the rest of his time at the College.
+The primary aim of the house system is to promote co-operation, community, teamwork and a pure competitive spirit.
+Every new student a St. George's is randomly placed in a house and remains a member of it for the rest of his time at the College.

-Each house has a Moderator and the members elect a House Captain and Vice-Captain, who assist in organizing intramural activities such as football, basketball and debating.
-Every Sports Day the houses compete in sporting events.
-The House System helps to prepare students to become worthwhile members of society and assets to their community.
+Each house has a moderator and the members elect a House Captain and Vice-Captain, who assist in organizing intramural activities such as football, basketball and debating.
+Every sports day the houses compete in sporting events.
+The house system helps to prepare students to become worthwhile members of society and assets to their community.